ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/simple_app_under_sev/instructions.md

 # Simple App under AMD Secure Encrypted Virtualization (SEV)

+This example app shows all the major steps in a Confidential Computing program, running under AMD SEV-SNP.

 This document gives
 [detailed instructions](#Steps-to-build-and-run-Simple-App-under-AMD-SEV-SNP)
  for building and running the sample application on the